jacksen30/100-Days-of-Code--2024/README.md

 - Continued reading the eBook *Ten Ways to Make Money as a Developer* by Florin Pop (read for 20 minutes)
 - Discovered the Coding Sloth YouTube channel, which appears to be a fantastic learning resource.
 Watched one of his videos on the importance of logical and problem-solving thinking as a developer.
 - Signed up for a 28-day trial on Brilliant.com to explore their interactive courses on coding, computer science, data structures, and algorithms.
 I’ve studied DSA before but could definitely use a refresher.

+## Day 8 - 7th June 2024

+### Learning Platform: Brilliant.com

+Today, I didn't manage my time well and left my coding until to late.
+So with the short time I did have I made a start on the Computer Science course on brilliant.com

+**Key areas of focus:**

+1.